radar/guides/resources.md

 Tools to watch gems for changes.

 * [Gemnasium](https://gemnasium.com/) - Parses your GitHub projects to learn what to notify you about.
 Free for public repos only.
+* [Gemnasium gem](https://github.com/gemnasium/gemnasium-gem) - Allows you to use Gemnasium without granting it access to private repos.
 * [gemwhisperer](https://github.com/rubygems/gemwhisperer)

 Hosting and Serving